top of page

 • 2 min read

-I trained hard for 10 years, attended stressful job auditions, and landed my job at Nevada Ballet Theatre.
-6 months later, the world shut down due to Covid.
+I trained hard for 15 years and finally landed a job at Nevada Ballet Theatre.
+6 months later, the Covid shut down the world.
 The entire dance industry was on pause, no one could work, train, or perform.
-I had nothing to do, but I had just worked so hard to get to where I was.
-I wasn’t going to let that time go to waste.
+I didn’t know when things would re-open, if ever, but I did know that I wasn’t going to let that time go to waste.

-From there, we scaled and continued to grow to where we are today: Over 40,000 users, a digital presence reaching over 1,000,000 people for month, 10 employees, and partnerships with over 50 dance organizations.
+We then scaled to where we are today: Over 40,000 website users, a digital presence reaching over 1,000,000 people per month, 10 employees, and partnerships with over 50 major dance organizations.

 Eye-level view of a ballet dancer practicing in a studio